 # MIRACL Trust Authenticator

-The MIRACL Trust Authenticator is a mobile application that allows utilisation of the MIRACL Trust authentication technology with a minimal amount of integration into the application the user is trying to authenticate to.
+The MIRACL Trust Authenticator is a mobile application that allows utilisation of the MIRACL Trust authentication technology with a minimal amount of integration into the application the end user is trying to authenticate to.
 The MIRACL Trust Authenticator can be used to authenticate to a mobile application or a web application regardless of where it is accessed from.

-# Web Application
+# Authenticate to a Web Application

 Authentication to a web application integrated with the MIRACL Trust OIDC Authentication using the MIRACL Trust Authenticator does not require any integration on the mobile side.

-# Using Desktop Browser
+# Authenticate Using Desktop Browser

 You have to use the QR code provided in the desktop browser.
 When you scan it with your mobile device the MIRACL Trust Authenticator is launched (if installed).
 If it isn’t installed, you are redirected to the corresponding App Store.

-# Using Mobile Browser
+# Authenticate Using Mobile Browser

 When the MIRACL Trust Authorization page is opened, you have the option to launch the Authenticator and finish the flow there or to use the MIRACL Trust Browser login.

-# Mobile Application
+# Authenticate to a Mobile Application

 Authentication to a mobile application using the MIRACL Trust Authenticator is done using deep linking.
 Deep linking on a mobile platform (Android, iOS) is a technology that allows an application to call a functionality of another application passing some parameters in the process.
 With this integration, the authentication flow starts from the application consuming the authentication but the authentication itself happens with the MIRACL Trust Authenticator application.
 Authentication can be started both from a web page or a mobile application.
 The deep link that you are navigated to is https://mcl.mpin.io/.
 When opened, it starts the MIRACL Trust Authenticator application if it is available and initiates the authentication or prompts you to install the application.
-The entire authentication is managed by the MIRACL Trust Authenticator application including user registration and user persistence.
+The entire authentication is managed by the MIRACL Trust Authenticator application including end-user registration and end-user persistence.

 # MIRACL Trust Mobile SDK (Android, iOS)